andsild/dragonfly-modules/README.md

 ## this is a work in progress
-feel free to message me or create an issue if you would like to
+feel free to message me or create an issue if you would like to.